 Do not leave ladders, work tables, tools, electrical cords and the like unattended.
 If work must be done during times when the public is present, attempt to prevent access to the dangerous areas as much as possible.
 Nationwide Insurance offers the following guidelines to U.S. business owners to help safeguard against allowing an accident to happen:

-- The most important thing to do is to contact the experienced personal injury attorneys at Philly Injury Law.
+The most important thing to do is to contact the experienced personal injury attorneys at Philly Injury Lawyer.